econnet/econ/econ-1.0.rst

 - to keep `tributes`_ together with content if the repo or even the whole project is forked
   (see `dx`_ and `dj`_).

-Encrypted information could be handled by a separate repo, with access limited to contributors, but the disadvantage is less cohesion.

 .. _`ds`: